 Podcasts first became part of my life during 2015.
 My love for them has grown each year since.
 I learn more from podcasts than almost anything I do.

 I continue to listen weekly to the wonderful This American Life.
 Fresh Air is a daily podcast, which makes it hard to keep up with, but because of its wide range of topics, not all of which are of interest to me, I skip some episodes.
-The TED Radio Hour is a weekly podcast where they weave together several “TED Talks” on a particular theme.
-If you are a regular reader of this blog, you will have frequently seen me quote talks I have heard on the TED Radio Hour.
+The TED Radio Hour is a weekly podcast where they weave together excerpts from several “TED Talks” on a particular theme.
+If you are a regular reader of this blog, you will have frequently seen me quote things I have heard on the TED Radio Hour.
 It’s an easy and enjoyable way to digest a ton of great learning.
+Revisionist History, by one of my favorite writers, Malcolm Gladwell, is very interesting.

-My favorite, new (either brand new, or just new to me) podcasts, are another way I have kept up with what has been happening in the U.S. since the 2016 election.
-They include Trumpcast, Political Gabfest, I Have to Ask, The Ezra Klein Show, and The Daily from the New York Times.
+Podcasts are another way I have kept up with what has been happening in the U.S. since the 2016 election.
+The ones I listen to regularly include Trumpcast, Political Gabfest, Intercepted, Pod Save America, The Gist, The Ezra Klein Show, and The Daily from the New York Times.

 I’ve always enjoyed making lists.
 Going back as long as I can remember, I could tell you my favorite movies, books, and music (and within music, my favorite artists, albums, songs, and concerts).